I. Introduction

 II.
 What is HyperBEAM?

-HyperBEAM is a lightweight, parallel runtime for AO.
+HyperBEAM is a decentralized operating system built on AO.
 It runs on Erlang’s BEAM VM and enables developers to:

 - Serve and execute AO messages over HTTP